Optometry Billing & Coding: 2025 Year in Review + 2026 Updates

 - In the Trigger Settings, deselect all checkboxes other than Desktop and above.
 This disables the interaction on tablet and below to prevent bugs when scrolling.

-2024 brought major updates to optometry billing and coding, changing how practices handle claims, reimbursements, and compliance.
-Medicare and AMA’s new codes and guidelines have redefined industry standards that affect optometry billing.
+Last year brought several updates to optometry billing and coding, changing how practices handle claims, reimbursements, and compliance.
+Medicare and AMA's new codes and guidelines have redefined industry standards that affect optometry billing.

 Meeting legal obligations isn't just about avoiding penalties; it also maximizes your optometry reimbursement rates.
 With the right strategies and tools, you can streamline billing processes and capture every dollar your practice has earned.

-If you want to improve your optometry billing and coding in 2025, review the changes and learn how to keep your practice efficient and ahead of the curve.
+If you want to improve your optometry billing and coding in 2026, review the changes below.

 Notable CPT Code Updates